Snaacky/thewiki/docs/tutorials/mpv.md

 deband=no
 ```

-This is included in the [Basic Config](#basic-config) above.
+This is included in the [Basic Config](#basic-config).

 +++ Potato PCs
-If you have an integrated GPU, you can stick to mpv's default built-in scalers.
+If you use low-end hardware running a integrated GPU, we suggest sticking to mpv's built-in default scalers.
-No need to modify `mpv.conf`.

-Just remove `profile=high-quality`, and mpv will use default values.
+If you are using the [Basic Config](#basic-config), remove `profile=high-quality`.
+This will make mpv use the default scalers.

 The default values are: